 Pros

-• The modular system allows you to add devices and features as needed
+- Modular system for adding devices and features as needed

 Cons